vidyasonawane/RahulMahale.io/content/blogs/Installing-and-configuring-chef-server.md

 `sudo chown -R $USER ~/.chef`

-After it regenerate the private key from the Chef WebUi of Admin and copy to the
+After it regenerates the private key from the Chef WebUI of Admin and copies to the

 `/etc/chef-server/admin.pem`

-also regenerate the private key of chef-validator client and copy it to
+also, regenerate the private key of chef-validator client and copy it to

 `/etc/chef-server/chef-validator.pem`